 - Laundry detergent that's suitable for cloth diapers.
 Refer to this article for info on laundry detergents and how to properly clean cloth diapers.

-ALSO, you can get them second-hand!!
+You can get them second-hand!!
 Don't be scared of used diapers.
 Peruse Facebook Marketplace, Craigslist and Kijiji for some killer deals on cloth diapers in great condition!
 You can also try to find a local cloth diapering group on Facebook, and often people will list their cloth diaper items for sale there.
 There's tons of information online about how to sanitize and strip diapers so they are good as new before you put them on your baby.

 Snaps: Generally last longer than velcro.
 Takes a little longer to put on.
 Harder to do up at night when you're tired and it's dark.
 Slightly more difficult to get a good fit.
 Harder for toddlers to take off by themselves.

 Hook & Loop (Velcro): Wears out more quickly than snaps.
 Quick to put on.
-Easy to do up at night when it’s dark and you are tired.
+Easy to do up at night when it's dark and you are tired.
 Easy to get a good fit.
-If you don’t close tabs they can catch on other items in the wash and damage them.
-Easily collects hair and lint in the velcro (yuck!).
+If you don't close tabs before washing, they can catch on other items in the wash and damage them.
+Easily collect hair and lint in the velcro (yuck!).
 Easy for toddlers to remove.

 Cloth diapering for one year won't save you that much, compared to using disposables.
 But if you continue to use them into year 2 and with a second child and more, that's where you really start to see savings.
 This is because most of the cost of cloth diapering is upfront.
 Once you have the supplies, you are only paying for laundry detergent, water and electricity for the washing/drying of the diapers (approximately $10-$15 per month!).